 The example code below shows getting the properties of data:

 import arcpy # prints True print(arcpy.Exists("c:/data/Portland.gdb/streets")) # prints NAD_1983_StatePlane_Oregon_North_FIPS_3601_Feet sr = arcpy.Describe("c:/data/Portland.gdb/streets").spatialReference print(sr.name)

 ArcPy classes, such as the SpatialReference and Extent classes, are often used as shortcuts to complete geoprocessing tool parameters that would otherwise have a more complicated string equivalent.
 A class is analogous to an architectural blueprint.
 The blueprint provides the framework for how to create something.
 Classes can be used to create objects; this is often referred to as an instance.

 import arcpy spatial_ref = arcpy.SpatialReference("Hawaii Albers Equal Area Conic")

 Working with modules

 ArcPy includes modules covering other areas of ArcGIS.
-ArcPy is supported by a series of modules, including a data access module (arcpy.da), a mapping module (arcpy.mp), an ArcGIS Spatial Analyst extension module (arcpy.sa), and an ArcGIS Network Analyst extension module (arcpy.na).
+ArcPy is supported by a series of modules, including the following:

-For example, the tools of the arcpy.sa module use tools in the Spatial Analyst toolbox but are configured to support Map Algebra.
+For example, the tools of the arcpy.sa and arcpy.ia module use tools from the Spatial Analyst and Image Analyst toolboxes but are configured to support Map Algebra.
 Thus, executing arcpy.sa.Slope is the same as executing the Slope tool from the Spatial Analyst toolbox.